 All medications must be stored in and administered by our Med Lodge.
 If your child is coming to camp with medications, label them and give them to the bus counsellor.
 If your child is flying to Toronto, tell him/her to give medications to our staff at Toronto airport.
 If you are driving your child to camp please bring any medications to the nurse at the Med Lodge.

 We ask that you have your child’s oral medications that are in pill, capsule, or caplet form pre‐packaged in “bubble packs” or “blister packs” by your local pharmacy.
 This ensures our efficient tracking that your child has received his/her medication.
 Most pharmacies will provide this service upon request.

 Don’t send over-the-counter medications “just in case.”
 We stock plenty of Advil, Claritin, Gravol, etc.

 Camp staff cannot accept verbal medical information.
-After you have submitted your online Medical Form, if you need to update your camper’s medical info, email Josh@camparowhon.com (our Office Manager) and he will pass the confidential information on to our Med Lodge.
+After you have submitted your online Medical Form, if you need to update your camper’s medical info, email Josh@camparowhon.com (our Director of Operations) and he will pass the confidential information on to our Med Lodge.

 When You'll Hear from the Med Lodge

 For the most part you will not hear from camp’s Med Lodge while your child is at camp; however there are a few situations when one of the camp medical staff may need to contact home during the summer.
 For this reason, please make sure to provide camp with the most up to date contact information.

 We strive to ensure that every camper has a healthy and safe stay at camp, but at times accidents happen and kids do get sick no matter how careful we are.
 The Med Lodge will call to inform you of any significantly irregular medical situations.
 Some examples of this may include incidents where the Doctor prescribes oral antibiotics or other medications that your child does not normally take, when a child needs to go to the hospital or dentist, or unusually long illnesses.